Elements of a Successful Workshop

 Leave ample time at the end of the workshop for questions.

-- Participation may be enhanced through breakout groups, large group discussion, individual worksheets, periodic Q&A, etc. One size need not fit
+- Participation may be enhanced through breakout groups, large group discussion, individual worksheets, periodic Q&A, etc. One size need not fit all.

 - Use small group exercise if it fits with your workshop design….don’t force it.